codekow/just-in-time-cluster/README.md

-# just-in-time-cluster
+# Build a Cluster Just in Time

-I'm building a demo that uses RHOAI and other components related to AI
+Example of how to build a demo that uses RHOAI and other components related to AI

 ## Quickstart